DNA features

 frame = XAxis()

-frame += GTF(example_gtf, row_filter="feature == 'transcript';feature_name == 'JAK2'")
+frame += GTF(example_gtf, row_filter="type == 'transcript';feature_name == 'JAK2'")

 frame.plot(test_interval)